Are you about to start planning your long term travel adventures and not sure where to spend your time?

 Some popular cities in Vietnam for expats and long term travelers include Saigon/Ho Chi Minh City, Da Nang, Nha Trang City, Hanoi and Da Lat.

-Another very popular country for long term travelers, expats and digital nomads, Bali offers plenty of long term accommodation (including beautiful villas), free WiFi in most restaurants, co-working spaces, healthy and inexpensive food, great shopping and a fantastic range of things to do.
+Another very popular island for long term travelers, expats and digital nomads, Bali offers plenty of long term accommodation (including beautiful villas), free WiFi in most restaurants, co-working spaces, healthy and inexpensive food, great shopping and a fantastic range of things to do.

 Some of the most popular places to stay long term in Bali include Canggu, Uluwatu, Nusa Dua, Ubud and Sanur.